 AMY GOODMAN: Dilip Hiro, very briefly, if you can talk about the centrality of oil in China and India?

 DILIP HIRO: Absolutely, you see, India and China are not just two nations.
 They are mega-nations.
-Between the two of them, they have 40% of world population.
+Between the two of them, they have 40 percent of world population.
 Two out of five human beings are Indians and Chinese.
 Now, in China —

 AMY GOODMAN: Two out of five —

 DILIP HIRO: — human beings are either Indian or Chinese.
 So it’s not simply two nations.
 You know, it’s 2.4 billion people.
-Last year, China’s oil consumption went up by 15%.
-That means they’re doubling oil consumption every five years, quadrupling it every ten years.
-And, you know, India, of course, 8%.
+Last year, China’s oil consumption went up by 15 percent.
+That means they’re doubling oil consumption every five years, quadrupling it every 10 years.
+And, you know, India, of course, 8 percent.
 And what kind of a potential exists?

-And, you see, the only other way, if you don’t want to have sleepless nights, Amy, what you have to say is this: the internal combustion engine, can be fueled by natural gas, by hydrogen cells and by solar panels.
+And, you see, the only other way, if you don’t want to have sleepless nights, Amy, what you have to say is this: The internal combustion engine can be fueled by natural gas, by hydrogen cells and by solar panels.
 And that’s already happening.
 You know, Toyota actually has hundreds of cars running on hydrogen cells.
 They have supplies of them in Tokyo.
-And I would say in ten to fifteen years time, a high proportion of cars will be run by fuel other than petroleum product.
+And I would say in 10 to 15 years’ time, a high proportion of cars will be run by fuel other than petroleum product.
 And that is the only way we can actually save ourselves from a catastrophe, which will come if we go on the present path.